I had about 30 pounds of pecan halves in the freezer and I was getting ready to learn how to use 2 of them.

 Before I resumed my cleaning I looked through my copy of The Barefoot Contessa Cookbook and bingo....the recipe was in there.
 I have been making her recipe ever since.

-Beware...it's a fattening recipe, it is an expensive recipe; you want to invest in a good quality unsweetened butter and pecans are expensive these days, in Texas anyway.
-They are oh so worth it.
-And it makes a large amount.
+Beware...it's a fattening recipe, it is an expensive recipe; you want to invest in a good quality unsweetened butter and pecans are expensive these days (in Texas anyway).
+Another important item to invest in is a good quality, professional half sheet baking pan (about 18" x 12" x 1").

 It all begins with a shortbread crust